What is parametric configuration?

 Parametric configuration is one type of configuration available in software that generates 3D visuals.

-Parametric configuration makes it possible to configure objects based on defined parameters like height, color, and material.
+Parametric configuration makes it possible to configure objects based on defined parameters like height, color, and material, as well as more functionality-based features.
 In the context of 3D visuals, parametric configuration lets users generate 3D renderings of custom items in real time, without input from designers, developers, or 3D artists.

 The result, for anyone trying to sell custom or highly configurable products, is the ability to move much faster and to create more compelling visual assets than is otherwise possible.
 These assets give clients greater confidence during the sales process, make it easier for clients to make purchase decisions, and increase client satisfaction upon product delivery.
-As a result, they can lead to higher loyalty rates.
+As a result, having parametric models of products can lead to higher loyalty rates.

 Here, we break down how parametric configuration works and how it can benefit those selling customizable products.

 In software that creates 3D visuals, parametric configuration typically works a lot like CAD software.
-The user inputs parameters, and the software generates a 3D image of the product based on those parameters.
+The user inputs parameters, and the software generates a 3D model of the product based on the respective parametric design.

 For example, if you sell building materials and a client wants custom kitchen cabinets, you could use parametric configuration to input the cabinets’ height and width, wood type, handle type, hinge type, etc., and generate an interactive 3D rendering of the cabinets on the spot.

 The client could then see what the cabinets would look like, interact with them in three dimensions, and decide whether they want to make any adjustments before finalizing their order.

 Schedule time to learn more about parametric configuration.